Have you ever wondered what the early church was like? You are not alone.

 Why is the modern religious church largely ignorant about its spiritual enemy and his schemes?

 “The Distinct Church of the New Testament” provides much needed answers.
 Unveiling first century doctrine and practice, it serves to encourage prayerful action for the reformation of the church to its original New Testament design.

 “The Distinct Church of the New Testament” explores fundamental church doctrines such as kingdom and covenant; law and life; works and grace.
 It unveils the original function and form of the church and its corresponding manifestation on earth.
 Moreover, “The Distinct Church of the New Testament” explores the purpose and mission of the church, the relevance of the “kingdom of heaven” parables to the church, the critical importance of women in the church and much more.

-Corresponding to its original doctrine, “The Distinct Church of the New Testament” also reveals the original practice of the early church.
+Corresponding to its original doctrine, “The Distinct Church of the New Testament” unveils the original practice of the early church.
 It discusses practical matters like church governance, the application of apostolic teaching and tradition, the celebration of the Lord’s Supper, giving and church growth.
 “The Distinct Church of the New Testament” also provides an in-depth discourse on the practical topics of spiritual warfare, church reformation and many other matters of practical importance.